 Five races at Monza have been red-flagged.
 The 2020 Italian Grand Prix was the first race to be red-flagged here since 1995.

-The 1978 Italian Grand Prix is the only F1 race at Monza which did not reach its scheduled distance.
+The 1978 Italian Grand Prix was the only F1 race at Monza which did not reach its scheduled distance until 2023.
 The first start at the 1978 race resulted in a fatal accident for Ronnie Peterson.
 Almost three hours later, the race was restarted – but the distance was shortened from the scheduled 52 laps to 40.

-Monza has seen the second-most champions crowned of any track, though Jody Scheckter was the last champion to be crowned here, all the way back in 1979.
-In total, there have been eleven Drivers’ title-deciding races at the circuit.
+Monza has seen the second-most champions crowned of any track.
+Jody Scheckter was the last champion to be crowned here, all the way back in 1979.
+In total, there have been 11 Drivers’ Championship-deciding races at the circuit.

 The Constructors’ Championship has been decided at Monza on ten occasions, most recently in McLaren’s favour in 1989.